rcsoccersim/manual/source/soccerserver.rst

   server::offside_active_area_size = 2.5

-This parameter determines the radius of an area around a candidate pass reciever where if the ball enters it, the offside foul is called.
+This parameter determines the radius of an area around a candidate pass reciever where if the ball enters it and the candidate kicks or tackles it intentionally, the offside foul is called.

 ::